“You must love being your own boss.”

 These and a few others are some of the well-meaning but uninformed comments I’ve heard in the last month as I re-launched my company, Arkside Marketing.

 I fully admit that there have been many moments of pride, excitement, enthusiasm, and optimism on this journey.
 But it has absolutely not been stress-free or easy.
 Despite the fact that this is not my first trip down the road of entrepreneurial employment, it is the most challenging and fluid in my life.
-Let me explain what it means to be an entrepreneur.
+There are pros and cons of being an entrepreneur.
+Let me explain.

 The Sleepless Entrepreneur

 If you are currently an entrepreneur or considering that path, I hope you are embarking into something for which you are passionate.
 You need an innovative product or service that you wholeheartedly support and understand.
 If that is the case, you can forget sleep.
 Your life is built around ideas, meetings, deadlines, expectations of others, regulations, taxes, paperwork, and inspirations.

 Guess what?
 They don’t all arrive between 8am and 5pm.

 If you love what you do, you will have dreams about the company.
 You will have nightmares about every client firing you on the same day.
 There will be projects you didn’t plan, schedules you have to move, people you want to meet, solutions that pop up from simple inspirations, and contracts that need to be signed.
 Oh, and don’t forget those all-import “to do” lists.
 You’ll be making those until your fingers bleed.

 The Organized Entrepreneur